-Samsung S10 Plus: Samsung has confirmed that its upcoming flagship device, the Samsung S10, will not include 5G compatibility, but it hasn’t ruled out the possibility of producing a 5G variant for the S10 Plus.
+Samsung S10 5G: Samsung has confirmed that its upcoming flagship device, the Samsung Galaxy S10, will not include 5G compatibility.
+Neither will the larger S10 Plus or cheaper S10e, all of which are available to buy in March 2019.
+However, Samsung has confirmed it’s producing a 5G variant for the S10, available later in the year.

 Apple 2020 iPhone: Apple has no plans to try to launch its first 5G phone, or even a compatible updated model, in 2019.
 Maybe in a few months we’ll see a more concrete plan, but the tech giant is happy to sit back and wait for the dust to settle before throwing their name in the ring.